skjolber/json-log-filter/README.md

 This project trades parser/serializer features for performance, and runs multiple times faster than a "traditional" parser/serializer approach (like when using [Jackson]).

 See the benchmark results ([JDK 25](https://jmh.morethan.io/?source=https://raw.githubusercontent.com/skjolber/json-log-filter/master/benchmark/jmh/results/jmh-results-5.0.0.jdk25.json&topBar=off)) and the [JMH] module for running detailed benchmarks.

-There is also a [path](impl/path) artifact which helps facilitate per-path filters for request/response-logging applications, which should further improve performance.

 # See also
 See the [xml-log-filter] for corresponding high-performance filtering of XML, and [JsonPath](https://github.com/json-path/JsonPath) for more advanced filtering.